ApolloCareIO/General-Documentation/ROADMAP.md

-> Forward‑Looking Statement: This document contains forward‑looking statements subject to significant risks and uncertainties.
-Nothing herein is investment, legal, or medical advice.
-Features, timelines, and parameters are examples and remain subject to DAO approval and market/regulatory conditions.

 # Roadmap

 Apollo Care’s development roadmap is divided into phases.
-The objectives and timelines below are aspirational; execution depends on DAO votes, market conditions and regulatory developments.
+The objectives and timelines below are aspirational; execution depends on platform development, DAO maturity, market conditions and regulatory developments.

 ## Phase 1 – DAO Formation & Fundraising